An employee said that a machine used in the production process was malfunctioning, potentially contaminating the food with metal shavings.

-Ford is recalling about 74,000 older-model gas-electric hybrid SUVs in the U.S. and Canada to fix a stalling problem.
+Ford is recalling about 205,000 SUVs in cold-weather states and parts of Canada to fix gas tanks that can rust, leak and cause a fire.

 Chrysler is recalling more than 566,000 SUVs and trucks because malfunctioning fuel heaters can cause fires, or a software glitch can disable the electronic stability control.

 After receiving a small number of complaints of odor and discoloration, Nutek conducted testing that showed the presence of a bacteria — B. cepacia– in some of their products.

 The recall affects Embrace 35/9999 models with an AmSafe QT1 buckle.

 Evenflo is recalling more than 202,000 rear-facing infant seats because the buckles can become difficult to unlatch.